-- 13.2.8 Cross appeals and other subsequent appeals by any respondent named in cases brought to CAS under the Code are specifically permitted.
-Any party with a right to appeal under this Article 13 must file a cross appeal or subsequent appeal at the latest with the party's answer. - 13.2.9 Any Anti-Doping Organisation that is a party to an appeal shall promptly provide the appeal decision to the Athlete or other Person and to the other Anti-Doping Organisations that would have been entitled to appeal under Article 13.2.2 as provided under Article 14 of the Code.
+- a right to appeal under this Article 13 must file a cross appeal or subsequent appeal at the latest with the party's answer. - 13.2.9 Any Anti-Doping Organisation that is a party to an appeal shall promptly provide the appeal decision to the Athlete or other Person and to the other Anti-Doping Organisations that would have been entitled to appeal under Article 13.2.2 as provided under Article 14 of the Code.